 Individuals that have Asperger’s syndrome are not able to read body language and facial expressions.
 They often will not make eye contact when they are talking to other people.
 They also have difficulty recognizing the feelings that other people have.

-This disorder can also result in symptoms such as having repetitive rituals or routines.
+This disorder can also result in symptoms such as repetitive rituals or routines.
 Symptoms can also sometimes lead to inappropriate behavior.
 Uncoordinated and awkward motor movements can also be a symptom.

 A person with Asperger’s syndrome might also not display very many facial expressions and might talk in a monotone voice.
 It is possible that they will also have a hard time recognizing that they should speak more quietly in certain locations.
 They also might find it very difficult to understand what other people are thinking.